Skip to content

 In that case, it can cause dehydration, increase your heart rate and blood pressure, and cause headaches and insomnia.
 However, when you consume at least one but no more than two to three cups a day, you can reap many of the impressive health benefits of green tea.
 With all of that being said, tea is one of the best and healthiest alternatives to water!

-Caffeine and Catechin in Green Tea
+Caffeine Intake and Catechin in Green Tea

 So, let’s sum it up: Green tea has mild caffeine levels, is safe to drink in moderation, and is unlikely to cause dehydration.